abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 }

 // in static methods
-synchronized(Foobar.class){		// since we can't use this keyword
+synchronized(Foobar.class){		// since we can't use "this" keyword
 	// code
 }